Logstash

 sasl_jaas_config => "org.apache.kafka.common.security.plain.PlainLoginModule required username='{ncp_iam_sub_access_key}' password='{ncp_iam_sub_secret_key}';"

-Data production example
+Data production examples

 The Data Stream service supports Kafka Client.
 You can produce data into a topic by utilizing the Kafka Client library.
-The following is an example of data consumption.

 Logstash producer